apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 [PrivateTmp](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#PrivateTmp=) is enabled by default for PHP-FPM sites.
 On-disk sessions, temporary files, and file uploads are stored on a temporary RAM disk under `/tmp` without the ability to see other files in /tmp, run programs directly, elevate permissions, or create block devices (`mount -o noexec,nosuid,nodev`).
 Files created here receive a boost in I/O speed, but memory is a limited resource.
 Larger sites that receive significant file uploads or make use of `tempnam()`, `tmpfile()` calls in PHP can exhaust available storage.

 These sites may be relocated to the [account filesystem root](Filesystem.md) in `/home/virtual/siteXX/fst/tmp`.
 On-disk sessions, temporary files, and file uploads will be stored on within the account and likewise be counted toward the account filesystem quota.
-Set `privatetmp: true` in the [policy map](#policy-maps).
+Set `privatetmp: false` in the [policy map](#policy-maps).
 Once modified, run `EditDomain --reconfig domain.com`.

 Making this change will also grant the PHP-FPM process access to view files within /tmp for that account as well as allow others on the account to interact with those files.

+This setting may be altered globally in [config.ini](Tuneables.md) under *[httpd]* => *fpm_privatetmp*.
+Default value is true, to enable PrivateTmp usage.

 ## HTTP configuration